List of mayors of Siena

+Palazzo Pubblico is Siena's City Hall and the seat of the mayor.

 The mayor of Siena is an elected politician who, along with the Siena's city council, is accountable for the strategic government of Siena in Tuscany, Italy.

-The current mayor is Nicoletta Fabio, a centre-right independent and the first woman to hold the office, who took office on 30 May 2023.
+The current mayor is Nicoletta Fabio, a centre-right independent and the first woman to hold the office, who took office on 19 June 2023.

 Overview

-According to the Italian Constitution, the mayor of Siena is member of the city council.
+According to the Italian Constitution, the mayor of Siena is member of the City Council.

-The mayor is elected by the population of Siena, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce their resignation by a motion of no confidence.
+The mayor is elected by the population of Siena, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce their resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of their government.

 Since 1993 the mayor is elected directly by Siena's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.